stackbit-projects/willauriersite-24ae1/content/pages/index.md

       - title: Student Events
         image: /images/polite-panda.JPG
         content: |
           *   Hear from inspiring speakers from a variety of companies
           *   Have the opportunity to network with students and professionals
-          *   Ask questions to further engage in the events
+          *   Learn more about fields that interest you
       - title: Mentorship Program
         image: /images/beige-mint.JPG
         content: >